 Choosing your filing status is an important first step for preparing your federal tax return.
-Status determines your standard deductions, tax rates and brackets to weigh against income.
+Your filing status determines your standard deduction, tax rates and brackets.

 The initial step in preparing your federal income tax return is to determine your eligibility for the various filing statuses.
 Generally, you can choose between single, head of household, married filing jointly and separately or as a qualified widower.
 Your filing status is very important because it determines the amount of your standard deduction and the tax rates and brackets your income is subject to.
 You can change your tax filing status each year as long as you satisfy its specific eligibility requirements.

 Step 1—Evaluate the requirements of each tax filing status

 The first thing you need to do is determine which tax filing status you are eligible for.
 The instructions to your federal income tax return lists the requirements for each status, but if you use tax software, such as TurboTax, the program will determine the best status for you based on answers you provide to questions.

 Step 2—Qualify for head of household?

 If you are unmarried, see if you qualify as head of household.
 Filing as head of household rather than single allows you to claim a much larger standard deduction.
 However, this tax filing status requires that you pay more than half the costs to maintain your home and to have a dependent who lives with you for more than half the tax year.